 The Bahamas is one of the top tourist destinations offering an amazing view of white sand beaches and clear blue waters.
 Exuma Island is one of the most visited Caribbean islands offering a lot of fun things to do.
 Whether you are going with your family, friends, significant other, or alone, there is so much to see and do.
+All of our links below lead to our friends at TripAdvisor.
 This article lists the top things you can do in the Exuma Islands.
 Have a look!

 10. Dean’s Blue Hole — The world’s deepest salt water blue hole can be found near Clarence Town, on the coast of Long Island.
 This blue hole is an underwater cavern and is 663 feet depths of the world’s deepest blue hole, making it one of the world’s top diving and snorkelling sites.
 There is no shortage of blue holes on the planet, but Dean’s blue hole is enclosed on three sides by a natural rock amphitheater, and on the fourth side by a gorgeous turquoise lagoon and powder white beach.